The 1960’s – The Birth of a Credit Union

 In October of that same year, the credit union made the technology advancement and purchased a computer system at a cost of $20,046.
 This first system consisted of one personal computer, one dummy terminal and three printers.
 All member records were kept on the data processing system, although the general ledger was still done manually.

 Services included share accounts, six month certificates of deposit and share secured, signature, new and used auto, agriculture, real estate and commercial loans.
 American Express traveler’s checks were also offered at no additional cost to the members.

 Because of the automation of the member accounts and records, the board voted to replace the semi-annual dividend paid on share accounts to a quarterly dividend effective January 1, 1988.
 Windthorst Federal Credit Union seemed to be headed in the right direction to becoming a full-service financial institution for its members.

-Windthorst Federal Credit Union currently has nine employees and has worked diligently to assert itself as a full-service financial institution for its members.
+Windthorst Federal Credit Union currently has eleven employees and has worked diligently to assert itself as a full-service financial institution for its members.
 Services offered range from regular Share Accounts, Share Certificates, Individual Retirement Accounts and Checking Accounts to Signature, Auto, Real Estate and Agriculture Loans.
-The credit union also offers VISA Check Card and VISA Credit Cards, an Audio Response System and free online banking and billpay to allow access 24/7 to the membership.
+The credit union also offers MASTERCARD Check Card and VISA Credit Cards, free online banking and billpay to allow access 24/7 to the membership.
 WFCU staff and board is reaching to obtain the goals set forth in the mission statement of providing our members with a safe, sound and competitive financial institution, that strives to provide innovative solutions to the present and future financial needs of its members.